ThePenultimatum/ThePenultimatum.github.io/02granularLocomotion.md

 ### Introduction

 Granular media are everywhere in the world around us ranging from the sand on beaches to grains in silos and even to the soil we walk on when strolling through a park.
 Achieving motion in and on granular media allows us to study the behavior of the media itself and how materials interact with the media in various states and to reach desired trajectories within the media (such as the shortest path to a deposit of material or information).
-Some animals and plants have evolved to locomote through sand and soil, growing roots or displacing material in order to reach water, build caverns, and generally travel.
-Current popular methods of interacting with granular media to reach goals include body shape frequency undulation, drilling and scoop-based displacement digging, or external actuator-based fluidization followed by quick motions.
-With the exception of the body undulation technique, these methods have open-mechanical components interacting with the granular media itself.
-Locomoting through and in a granular media without leaving mechanisms open to the elements remains an interesting and less-explored technique which can have lifespan benefits due to amounts of wear and which can potentially lead to simpler interactions with the granular material itself.
+Some animals and plants have evolved to locomote through sand and soil, growing roots or displacing material in order to reach water, build tunnels or dens, and generally travel.
+Demonstrated methods of interacting with granular media to locomote include body shape undulation [3, 10, 15], auger-based locomotion [4], scoop-based displacement digging [10], or external actuator-based fluidization followed by quick motions [13].
+With the exception of the body undulation technique, these methods have open-mechanical components interacting with the granular media.
+Locomoting through and in a granular media without leaving mechanisms open to the elements remains an interesting and less-explored technique which can have lifespan benefits due to amounts of wear and which can potentially lead to simpler interactions with the granular material.

 ### Current and Recent Research